 That makes Terra Conscious a unique startup based out of Goa – India’s vacation paradise.
 The company promotes marine and coastal tourism by working with the local community and ensures tourists understand the varied aspects of marine conservation.

-Puja Mitra, the founder of Terra Conscious, has set up the social impact enterprise with a focus on dolphins and its conservation.
-The company conducts dolphin watching trips which are not based on adventure sports but in accordance with nature and respect for wild animals.
+Puja Mitra, the founder of Terra Conscious, has set up a social impact enterprise with a focus on dolphins and their conservation.
+The company conducts dolphin-watching trips that are not based on adventure sports but in accordance with nature and respect for wild animals.

 Here is an edited version/excerpts of our conversation with Puja.
 For the full discussion, please watch the video.